Howmet Aerospace (NYSE:HWM) Releases Q2 Earnings Guidance

-A number of analysts have recently issued reports on HWM shares.
-UBS Group increased their price objective on shares of Howmet Aerospace from $57.00 to $66.00 and gave the stock a neutral rating in a research note on Thursday, February 15th.
-Benchmark reissued a buy rating and set a $53.00 price target on shares of Howmet Aerospace in a report on Friday, April 19th.
-Barclays upped their price objective on Howmet Aerospace from $60.00 to $65.00 and gave the stock an overweight rating in a research note on Tuesday, February 20th.
-JPMorgan Chase & Co. lifted their target price on Howmet Aerospace from $55.00 to $60.00 and gave the company an overweight rating in a research note on Wednesday, February 14th.
-Finally, Royal Bank of Canada boosted their price target on Howmet Aerospace from $75.00 to $90.00 and gave the stock an outperform rating in a report on Friday.
-Two analysts have rated the stock with a hold rating and twelve have given a buy rating to the company’s stock.
-Based on data from MarketBeat.com, the company currently has an average rating of Moderate Buy and an average price target of $69.77.
+HWM has been the subject of a number of analyst reports.
+The Goldman Sachs Group raised their price target on Howmet Aerospace from $77.00 to $87.00 and gave the company a buy rating in a research note on Friday.
+Robert W. Baird upped their target price on shares of Howmet Aerospace from $74.00 to $84.00 and gave the company an outperform rating in a report on Friday.
+Barclays upped their price objective on Howmet Aerospace from $60.00 to $65.00 and gave the company an overweight rating in a research note on Tuesday, February 20th.
+Benchmark reiterated a buy rating and set a $53.00 target price on shares of Howmet Aerospace in a research note on Friday, April 19th.
+Finally, JPMorgan Chase & Co. increased their price target on Howmet Aerospace from $55.00 to $60.00 and gave the company an overweight rating in a research note on Wednesday, February 14th.
+Two analysts have rated the stock with a hold rating and twelve have issued a buy rating to the company.
+According to MarketBeat.com, Howmet Aerospace currently has an average rating of Moderate Buy and an average price target of $69.77.

 Howmet Aerospace Announces Dividend

-The business also recently disclosed a quarterly dividend, which will be paid on Tuesday, May 28th.
-Investors of record on Friday, May 10th will be given a $0.05 dividend.
-This represents a $0.20 annualized dividend and a dividend yield of 0.25%.
-The ex-dividend date of this dividend is Thursday, May 9th.
-Howmet Aerospace’s payout ratio is currently 9.66%.
+The firm also recently declared a quarterly dividend, which will be paid on Tuesday, May 28th.
+Shareholders of record on Friday, May 10th will be paid a $0.05 dividend.
+This represents a $0.20 annualized dividend and a yield of 0.25%.
+The ex-dividend date is Thursday, May 9th.
+Howmet Aerospace’s dividend payout ratio (DPR) is presently 9.66%.

-In related news, EVP Neil Edward Marchuk sold 45,000 shares of the firm’s stock in a transaction on Monday, March 4th.
+In other Howmet Aerospace news, EVP Neil Edward Marchuk sold 45,000 shares of the firm’s stock in a transaction that occurred on Monday, March 4th.
 The stock was sold at an average price of $67.44, for a total value of $3,034,800.00.
-Following the completion of the transaction, the executive vice president now owns 229,568 shares in the company, valued at approximately $15,482,065.92.
-The sale was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through this hyperlink.
-1.12% of the stock is currently owned by company insiders.
+Following the completion of the sale, the executive vice president now owns 229,568 shares of the company’s stock, valued at $15,482,065.92.
+The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is available at this hyperlink.
+1.12% of the stock is owned by insiders.

 Howmet Aerospace Company Profile